Man sa yarbah 2 malyoon

-من سيربح 2 مليون (English translation: Who will win 2 million?, transliteration: Man sa yarbah 2 malyoon) was a Middle Eastern and North African game show based on the original British format of Who Wants to Be a Millionaire?.
-The show was hosted by George Kurdahi.
+من سيربح 2 مليون (English translation: Who will win 2 million?, transliteration: Man sa yarbah 2 malyoon) is a Middle Eastern and North African game show based on the original British format of Who Wants to Be a Millionaire?.It was hosted by George Kurdahi.

 Top prize was SRls 2,000,000.
 This is the successor of the first season of Man sa yarbah al malyoon with SRls 1,000,000 as the top-prize.
 The first season of Man sa yarbah al malyoon premiered on November 27, 2000 to prevent the hiatus situation of the original British version of WWTBAM.